Females have two ovaries. They are found on each side of the uterus, just below the

 and the pituitary gland in the brain.

-A man has 2 testes.
-These oval-shaped organs hang suspended in a pouch of skin (scrotum)
+A male has two testes.
+These oval-shaped organs hang suspended in a pouch of skin

 The testes are where sperm is made.
 They also make testosterone and other hormones.

 These hormones affect many of the male characteristics and support sperm production.

 Testosterone also plays a big role in bone health and strength.
 The level of testosterone